Community-RAD/Rules_Archival_Description/index.md

 toc_sticky: true
 ---

+Welcome to the Community Rules for Archival Description (RAD)!
 This website was created by Grace Phippard in 2026 as part of a project at the University of British Columbia.
 The primary objectives of this project are :
 1. To make RAD more accessible, easier to navigate, and easier to reference for anyone working with archives;
 2. To facilitative discourse about arrangement and descriptive practice;
 3. To generate suggestions for the revision of RAD through discussion that is open to everyone